 Oh my gosh, I shouldn’t even have to say it, but no matter what you’re doing, eye contact is one of the most important things you need to have with someone.
 If you are having a conversation- look the person in the eye when you’re talking.
 When the other person is speaking to you- look at them, give them your complete attention.
 And when you go to shake hands with someone, you better believe it’s essential to make that eye contact.
 It shows confidence and upright fearlessness.

 Whatever you do, do not go into that handshake with a limp hand.
 Don’t be afraid to take charge without being too aggressive.
 Get a tight grip when you go to shake the other person’s hand.
 A loose grip could send the message that you are, weak in your drive, that you lack passion, you are insecure, you’re scared, or you’re distracted.
 But there is never a good excuse for a bad handshake.
 This is a skill you must be on top of every time.

 Keep your shoulders back

-When a person stands tall, keeps their shoulders back, and their head level- it shows a great deal of confidence and others will recognize that.
-When you show confidence in your professional and personal life, there are many great rewards that come from it.
+When a person stands tall, keeps their shoulders back, and their head level- it shows a great deal of confidence, and others will recognize that.
+When you show confidence in your professional and personal life, many great rewards come from it.

-Don’t overdo it, but keep a soft grin on your face throughout the whole, hello and goodbye portion of your interaction.
+Please don’t overdo it, but keep a soft grin on your face throughout the whole, hello, and goodbye portion of your interaction.
 Smiling lightens any mood and helps make other people feel like their presence is welcomed.

-Practice all of these things with a friend of family member.
+Practice all of these things with a friend or family member.
 It is an important skill to have.